Hartford guard leads fight off the court against violence

 Traci Carter vowed to help make a difference for at-risk youth when he lost his brother to gun violence less than a year ago.
-He has kept at it all while leading the University of Hartford to its first NCAA Tournament appearance.
+He has kept at it while leading the University of Hartford to its first NCAA Tournament appearance.

-Carter, a 24-year-old graduate transfer, started The Anchors Camp after his brother was slain last summer in their hometown of Philadelphia.
-City kids travel to a farm near tiny Madison, New York, where they participate in traditional camp activities but also tour Colgate University to learn basic skills such as plumbing, electrical work, or how to cut hair.
+Carter, a 24-year-old graduate transfer, started Anchors Camp after his brother was slain last summer in their hometown of Philadelphia.
+City kids travel to a farm near tiny Madison, New York, where they participate in traditional camp activities but also tour Colgate University and are introduced at the camp to basic skills in fields such as plumbing, electrical work and barbering.

 Hartford plays Baylor on Friday night and Carter, a point guard who averages about 12 points a game, can again showcase the work he’s done off the court.
 He speaks openly about losing his brother, including how it happened — and how it prompted him to take action.